firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-74:23">Forget not the voice of thine enemies: the tumult of those that rise up against thee increaseth continually.</p>

-<p id="psa-75:1"><To the chief Musician, Altaschith, A Psalm or Song of Asaph.> Unto thee, O God, do we give thanks, unto thee do we give thanks: for that thy name is near thy wondrous works declare.</p>
+<p id="psa-75:1">Unto thee, O God, do we give thanks, unto thee do we give thanks: for that thy name is near thy wondrous works declare.</p>

 <p id="psa-75:2">When I shall receive the congregation I will judge uprightly.</p>